what can be wiped out in bankruptcy?

 Bankruptcy – What Is An Objection To Discharge?

 In a chapter 7 bankruptcy in Northwest Georgia, a creditor can file an objection to a discharge of their debt.
 The legal term for this is a complaint to determine dischargeability.
-The most common scenario where a creditor will file a complaint to determine whether a debt is going to be discharged in a chapter [...]
+The most common scenario where a creditor will file a complaint to determine whether debts will be discharged in a chapter 7 bankruptcy is credit

 Bankruptcy – Wipe Out Debt Owed on Timeshares